Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Effectiveness of ( - ) Algorithm (RQ3)

+The results have two implications. \underline{First}, we do not need many correct specifications for APR.
 While the overall yield of acceptable specifications is low, this does not hinder the effectiveness of {\tool} as one high-quality that can detect the fault is needed.
 From a human debugging perspective, a programmer does not attempt to generate as many specifications as possible; instead, they brainstorm only a small subset of specifications that capture the most suspicious or informative program states at relevant checkpoints.
-This targeted reasoning is sufficient to localize and fix a bug.
-This motivates the design of our ($\alpha$-$\beta$) filtering mechanism, which ensures that only consistent and discriminative specifications are retained for repair.
+This targeted reasoning is sufficient to localize and fix a bug. \underline{Second}, the results also confirm our {\bf Key Ideas 2 and 3} on the need for a filtering mechanism to prevent low-quality specifications from being used in code repair.
+Our ($\alpha$-$\beta$) algorithm ensures that only consistent and discriminative specifications are retained for repair.
 As shown in the ablation study (Table~\ref{tab:rq4_ablation}), removing the ($\alpha$-$\beta$) algorithm significantly degrades performance, as a large number of inconsistent or trivial specifications are introduced into the repair process, misleading the fault localization and reducing the overall bug-fixing effectiveness.